What if every college student was required to take a class that covered budgeting, investing, and how to get out of debt?

 The best way to increase your income is to find ways to maximize the money you make when you show up to work each day.

-Increase the amount you make for each hour you’re already working.
+Get paid more for each hour you’re already working.

 Look, if you’re working 40 hours a week and making $50,000 a year, that’s a great start!
 But if you can increase that to $55-$60k, then that’s a great chunk of extra money you’ll be making without putting in more hours.